 A related thought: so what happens when some celebrity owns a business?

-The regulations say in this situation, the celebrity entrepreneur splits the trade or business income into separate chunks–each chunk counts as a separate business– and then only the skill-or-reputation trade or business gets disqualified.
+The regulations say in this situation, the celebrity may split the activities into separate business– and then only the skill-or-reputation trade or business gets disqualified.

-H is a well-known chef and the sole owner of multiple restaurants each of which is owned in a disregarded entity.
-Due to H’s skill and reputation as a chef, H receives an endorsement fee of $500,000 for the use of H’s name on a line of cooking utensils and cookware.
-H is in the trade or business of being a chef and owning restaurants and such trade or business is not an SSTB.
-However, H is also in the trade or business of receiving endorsement income.
-H’s trade or business consisting of the receipt of the endorsement fee for H’s skill and/or reputation is an SSTB within the meaning of paragraphs (b)(1)(xiii) and (b)(2)(xiv) of this section.
+L is a well-known chef and the sole owner of multiple restaurants each of which is owned in a disregarded entity.
+Due to L’s skill and reputation as a chef, L receives an endorsement fee of $500,000 for the use of L’s name on a line of cooking utensils and cookware.
+L is in the trade or business of being a chef and owning restaurants and such trade or business is not an SSTB.
+However, L is also in the trade or business of receiving endorsement income.
+L’s trade or business consisting of the receipt of the endorsement fee for L’s skill and/or reputation is an SSTB within the meaning of section 199A(d)(2) or paragraphs (b)(1)(xiii) and (b)(2)(xiv) of this section.

-Note: The acronym SSTB stands for “specified service trade or business,” the phrase the law uses to refer to disqualified service businesses.
+Note: The acronym SSTB stands for “specified service trade or business.”

 You see the difference the Treasury makes here.
 A famous celebrity chef can use his personal brand and culinary skills to fill his restaurants with hungry customers.
 And that restaurant business gets the Section 199A deduction.

-But if she or he licenses her or his personal brand and earns income from endorsements, appearances, brand licenses, well, that trade or business gets disqualified.
+But if she or he earns income from endorsements, appearances, brand licenses, well, that trade or business gets disqualified.

 Obvious Loophole Closed